 All these things considered, it is widely recommended that heavier riders should invest in wider/fatter tires, strong rims, and hydraulic disc brakes.
-For example, double-wall rims are optimal for bearing heavier loads and have a better strength to weight ratio than single wall rims do.
+For example, double-wall rims are optimal for bearing heavier loads and have a better strength-to-weight ratio than single-wall rims do.

 Having wider tires also serve the same purpose (ie. optimal for load-bearing) and is also ideal for heightened grip and stability.
 It is typically recommended that tires over two inches are considered wide/fat tires.
-Though fatter tires are generally said to experience more drag when riding, e-Bike riders have noted that the electric assistance tends to compensate for the drag.
+Though fatter tires are generally said to experience more drag when riding, e-Bike riders have noted that electric assistance tends to compensate for the drag.